One product of the cannabis plant, CBD, has become a big thing among wellness enthusiasts and healthcare professionals alike.

 No matter which type of CBD you choose, there’s a product to suit your needs.

-The most common form, of course, is CBD oil or tincture.
+The most common form is CBD oil or tincture.
 CBD oil comes in an amber or blue glass bottle with a dropper.
-Take anywhere from a few drops to a dropperful and place the oil under your tongue.
-Leave it there for 30 to 90 seconds.
+You simply drop the oil under your tongue, and leave it there for 30 to 90 seconds until it’s absorbed.
 You should feel its effects within minutes.

 CBD can also be used topically.
-You can find CBD-infused lotions, creams and soaps.
+You can find CBD-infused pain patches, lotions, creams, soaps and similar products; many are even sold in mainstream department and cosmetic stores.

-You can even find CBD-infused beverages.
-However, adding CBD to a beverage is not as simple as placing CBD oil in water.
-It needs to undergo a special infusing process to become effective.
-Make sure your CBD beverage is from a company that has perfected the art.
+You can also find CBD-infused beverages, but properly adding CBD to a beverage is not as simple as placing CBD oil in water.
+A special infusing process is required, so make sure your CBD beverage is from a company that has perfected the art.
+You can certainly mix cannabidiol with water or juice on your own, but it won’t be as effective.

 What Are the Negative Side Effects of CBD?